 Ted also provided the write-up and images on Tex Terry for Jim Tipton's Find-A-Grave website.
 The large grave marker for Terry includes the notation "BAD MAN OF THE MOVIES": https://www.findagrave.com/memorial/11480144

 (Courtesy of Ted Osborn)

 Above is the gang facing Sunset Carson in ALIAS BILLY THE KID (Republic, 1946).
 From L-to-R in the above lobby card are Tom London, Peggy Stewart, Russ Whiteman and the bearded Tex Terry.

 (From Old Corral collection)

 Above is the band of gold thieves in EL PASO KID (Republic, 1946), another in the Sunset Carson series.
-From L-to-R are Bob Filmer, Tex Terry (with a beard and kneeling), Zon Murray and an unidentified player in the far right background.
+From L-to-R are Bob Filmer, Tex Terry (with a beard and kneeling), Zon Murray and Jack Sparks on the far right.

 (From Old Corral collection)

 Above standing are Frank McCarroll (left) and a clean shaven Tex Terry (right) with six-guns leveled at Gene Autry.
 At the desk is Charles Evans.
 Lobby card from TWILIGHT ON THE RIO GRANDE (Republic, 1947).
 This was one of five films that Gene did for Republic after he returned from World War II duty.
 He then left Republic, formed his own production company, and released new films through Columbia.